nderjung/ansible-freeipa-xen/README.md

-# FreeIPA in Kubernetes on CoreOS on DigitalOcean with Ansible
+# FreeIPA in Kubernetes on CoreOS on XenServer with Ansible

 This project uses Ansible to automate bootstrapping a Kubernetes cluster around FreeIPA infrastructure on DigitalOcean cloud instances